-Primary hypogammaglobulinemia (most common cause being common variable immunodeficiency [CVID]) may have a delay of several years between clinical presentation and diagnosis.
+Primary hypogammaglobulinemia may have a delay of several years between clinical presentation and diagnosis.
+The most common cause is common variable immunodeficiency (CVID).

 Causes of secondary hypogammaglobulinemia include gastrointestinal losses (e.g., malabsorption/protein-losing enteropathy), nephrotic syndrome, hematologic malignancy, and medication (e.g., immunosuppressives, such as corticosteroids and chemotherapy).